Monday, 8 June 2026

 Imperceptible

-The word “agentic” is the poem's most conspicuous contemporary intervention.
-In the discourse of artificial intelligence, “agentic” describes AI systems capable of autonomous action — of pursuing goals, making decisions, and operating without continuous human direction.
-The “agentic future” is thus the near-term horizon of 2026: a world increasingly populated by AI agents acting in ways that are, precisely, imperceptible to ordinary human understanding.
 Allen's choice of “black hole” as the governing metaphor is apposite.
 A black hole is a region from which nothing, not even light, can escape; it is, by its very nature, the negation of sight — the condition in which perception becomes physically impossible.
 The metaphor thus locks directly onto the stanza's closing irony: to “see” a black hole is to see the very thing that destroys seeing.
-There is a further resonance worth noting, however.
+There is a further resonance worth noting.
 In both physics and the discourse of artificial intelligence, a “singularity” denotes the point at which existing frameworks of description and prediction break down entirely.
 The physical singularity of Allen's black hole is a figure for the technological singularity: the image of the collapse of space and time speaks of the potential collapse of human agency and understanding.

-The word “Imperceptible” closes the stanza with an irony that is almost certainly deliberate and theologically pointed.
+The word “Imperceptible” closes the stanza with an irony that is deliberate and theologically pointed.
 The poem is titled “Perception,” and its first stanza ends by asserting the failure of perception — but the irony cuts deeper than mere paradox.
 The speaker opens with the confident declaration “I see,” and yet the thing he claims to see is, by the stanza's final word, precisely unseeable.
 Sight and the impossibility of perception are held in the same breath.

 The tension invites a comparison with Isaiah 6:9, in which God commissions the prophet with the arresting instruction: “Be ever seeing, but never perceiving.”
 It is a verse with an extraordinarily long biblical afterlife.
 Jesus cites it in all three Synoptic Gospels to account for the failure of his hearers to understand his parables, and John deploys it in the twelfth chapter of his Gospel to explain why the crowd cannot recognise the incarnate Word standing before them.
 In every instance the structure of the irony is identical: the faculty of sight is present and active, yet genuine perception is withheld.
 To look is not, of itself, to understand.
+A reader who does not bring this scriptural background to the poem will nonetheless register the surface paradox; but the full theological charge of the irony — its indictment not merely of technological bewilderment but of a condition the biblical texts identify as universal and spiritually significant — depends upon that familiarity.

 Read against this background, Allen's opening stanza acquires a precise theological charge.
 The speaker who “sees” the agentic future yet finds it “Imperceptible” is the Isaianic figure recast in a contemporary setting — confronted by a phenomenon of enormous consequence, yet unable to penetrate its meaning.
 This reading also deepens the argument of stanzas two and three, in which a thousand immediate answers serve only to intensify the mystery.
 The poem quietly proposes that the AI age may be producing a civilisation-wide instance of the Isaianic condition: a humanity that has never seen more, and never perceived less.